Help us improve your experience.

 • Dead peer detection (DPD).
 VPN monitoring is not supported.

-Understanding Traffic Selectors and CoS-Based IPsec VPNs
+Understand Traffic Selectors and CoS-Based IPsec VPNs

-A traffic selector is an agreement between IKE peers to permit traffic through a VPN tunnel if the traffic matches a specified pair of local and remote addresses.
+A traffic selector is an agreement between the IKE peers to permit traffic through a VPN tunnel if the traffic matches a specified pair of local and remote addresses.
 Only traffic that conforms to a traffic selector is permitted through the associated security association (SA).

 The CoS-based IPsec VPN feature supports the following scenarios